Find Grad Schools

 15 Yearly Graduations

 Indiana University - Bloomington comes in at #5 on our list of the most popular colleges offering doctor's degrees in comparative literature.
 Roughly 43,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 15 people received their doctor's degree in comparative literature from IU Bloomington.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 36% were women.

 #5